Meet the Team

 Jenny never travels without “Google maps on my iPhone: the blue dot showing where I am in the world has been a live saver, especially when the local taxi driver doesn´t know where my hotel is!”

-Filip Filipov - Head of B2B
+Filip Filipov - Director, B2B

 Filip is the Head of B2B, responsible for defining and building the products to allow travel industry make use of the powerful APIs and data analytics and industry insights.